 Once you add them to the tank, they expand back to their full size and will tend to float in the tank.
 To avoid this, you can soak them before dipping them into the aquarium.

-The disadvantage is that apart from having little nutritional value, they are rated as Grade A & Grade B. Grade A is better, hence more expensive.
-It doesn’t come with any particles from non-bloodworm species; therefore, you should choose it for your betta.
+They are rated as Grade A and Grade B. Grade A is better, hence more expensive.
+These don’t come with any particles from non-bloodworm species, so you should choose them for your betta.

 How Often Should You Feed Your Betta Bloodworms?

-Bloodworms should be a snack or a treat for your betta fish.
-Betta keepers make the mistake of feeding bloodworms to their fish every day.
-Despite having a high protein content, adding bloodworms daily is not advisable because they contain too much fat.
-The main diet should include pellets and fish flakes with bloodworms as a treat.
+Bloodworms should be snacks or treats for your betta fish.
+Some betta keepers make the mistake of feeding bloodworms to their fish every day.
+Despite having a high protein content, adding bloodworms daily is not advisable because other invertebrates are more suitable for them.

-If your fish feeds 1 to 3 times a day, you can include bloodworms 2 to 3 times a week.
-By supplementing with other foods, you ensure that your betta gets a variety of foods and they don’t become constipated.
+If your fish eats once a day, you can include bloodworms once a week.
+By supplementing with other foods, you ensure that your betta gets a variety of foods and that they don’t become constipated.

 If you are feeding them live bloodworms, it becomes expensive to maintain this feeding schedule.
 You need to source and store the worms for your fish.